Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many schools want to know how to become a national key university, Deputy Minister Hoang Minh Son said there are no specific standards, but many factors are considered.

-The list and criteria for national key universities were issues of interest to delegates at the discussion to collect opinions on the draft Plan for the network of higher education and pedagogical institutions for the 2021-2023 period, with a vision to 2050, organized by the Ministry of Education and Training on the morning of December 7.
+The list and criteria for national key universities are issues of interest to delegates at the discussion to collect opinions on the draft Plan for the network of higher education and pedagogical institutions for the 2021-2023 period, with a vision to 2050, organized by the Ministry of Education and Training on the morning of December 7.

 According to the draft, by 2030, the whole country will have about 250 higher education institutions, including 30 national key schools (5 national universities, 5 regional universities, 18-20 key industry schools).

-Associate Professor Dr. Diep Thanh Tung, Vice Rector of Tra Vinh University, proposed adding a regional university in the Mekong Delta to the planning to balance with other regions.
+Associate Professor Dr. Diep Thanh Tung, Vice Rector of Tra Vinh University, proposed to add a regional university in the Mekong Delta to the planning to balance with other regions.
 He explained that in the draft, this region only has one regional university, Can Tho University, which is not commensurate with the scale, workforce, and students.

 Representatives of Can Tho University of Medicine and Pharmacy and Dong Thap University also proposed to put their schools on the list of key schools.